ONSdigital/business-index-dataload/docs/bi-dataload-step-2.md

 ### Data formats ###

-* Parquet files hold their data schema, and store data in a compressed columnar format.
+* Parquet files hold their data schema and store data in an indexed and compressed columnar format.
 * This means Spark can select specific columns much more efficiently without having to load the entire data-set e.g. for joining the Links to CH/PAYE/VAT data.
 * The output Parquet file of Business Index entries contains only those fields that will be uploaded into ElasticSearch in Step 3.